mac-a-r0ni/liveslak/README.txt

   * The first parameter is either the full path to a Slackware package, or else a directory.
     * If a packagename is supplied as first parameter, it will be installed into a temporary directory using Slackware's "installpkg".
 The content of the temporary directory will be squashed into a module by the "squashfs" program.
-    * If a directoryname is supplied, its content will be squashed into a module by the "squashfs" program..
+    * If a directoryname is supplied, its content will be squashed into a module by the "squashfs" program.
   * The second parameter is the full pathname of the output module which will be created.

 You can copy the module you just created (minding the filename conventions for a Slackware Live module, see paragraph "Slackware Live module format") to either the optional/ or to the addon/ directory of your Live OS.
 If you copy it to the optional/ or addon/ directory of the liveslak sources then "make_slackware_live.sh" will use the module when creating the ISO image.